 Kids love sparklers, and nearly everyone will have fond memories of holding tightly on the end of one, captivated by its fizzling sparkle.

 Whilst they are great fun, they can be dangerous if not used correctly.
 Only children over the age of five should be allowed to use sparklers, and all children should be supervised.
-Make sure you check the manufacturers instructions on your sparklers before use.

-Make sure everyone is wearing gloves, and have a bucket of water or sand at the ready to put out sparklers.
+Ensure everyone is wearing gloves, and have a bucket of water or sand at the ready to put out sparklers.
 When lighting sparklers, hold them at arm’s length, and don’t allow children to wave them about near other people.

 If a child does get injured by sparklers or fireworks, seek medical attention immediately.